PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 The blinds

-An Omaha hand, like Texas Hold'em, begins with forced wagers known as "Blinds."
-The small blind is posted by the player seated directly to the left of the button, and the big blind is posted by the person to their left (generally, double the amount of the small blind).
+An Omaha hand, like Texas Hold’em, begins with forced wagers known as “Blinds.”
+The small blind is posted by the player seated directly to the left of the button, and the person posts the big blind to their left (generally, double the amount of the small blind).

 The deal